Rookie Solak provides clout as Rangers edge Rays | Devdiscourse

 Allard went four innings, giving up four runs and seven hits while striking out one and walking three.
 Luke Farrell (1-0) threw two innings of shutout relief for the Rangers, followed by shutout innings from Jonathan Hernandez and Rafael Montero.

-Jose Leclerc retired the side in order in the ninth for his 13th save.
-The Rangers took a 5-1 lead after scoring four runs in the fourth inning.
-The big blow was Solak's homer.
+Jose Leclerc retired the side in the ninth for his 13th save.
+The Rangers took a 5-1 lead after scoring four runs in the third inning.
+The big blow was the two-run homer by Solak off Fairbanks.

 The Rays scored three runs in the fifth to cut the deficit to 5-4.
 Meadows doubled in the first two runs and Tommy Pham followed with an RBI single.

 Danny Santana had an RBI single in the first inning to give Texas a 1-0 lead.
-Allard gave up four straight singles to start the second inning, but the Rays only plated one run, on Wendle's single, to tie the score at 1-1.
+Allard gave up four straight singles to start the second inning, but the Rays only plated one run to tie the score at 1-1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)